DWTlab/Comet/README.md

 | `GIT_USERNAME` | **(Optional)** Your Git username.
 Uncomment to use. | `"Captain Kirk"` |
 | `GIT_EMAIL` | **(Optional)** Your Git email.
 Uncomment to use. | `"captain.kirk@starfleet.com"` |

+#### A Quick Detour: Setting Up Your GitHub Repo

+This is where Comet's journey ends.
+If you want Comet to push its findings to GitHub, you need a repository for it to call home.

+1.  **Create a New Repository:** Go to [repo.new](https://repo.new) on GitHub.
+Give it a cool name (like `comet-logs` or `my-digital-diary`) and click "Create repository."

+2.  **Grab the URL:** On your new repository's page, click the green `<> Code` button.
+You'll see a URL. **For an easier setup, I recommend using the HTTPS URL.** It looks like `https://github.com/your-username/your-cool-repo.git`.
+Copy it!

+3.  **Give Your Computer Access:** Your computer needs permission to push to your GitHub account.
+If you haven't done this before, GitHub has excellent guides on [setting up authentication](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git).
+Using a **Personal Access Token** is the modern way to do it!

+Now, back to our regular programming...

 ### Step 3: Engage!

 Once you've configured Comet, you're ready for launch.
 Just type this into your terminal: